Who is my advisor?

 What is the best way to schedule an advising appointment?

 Scheduling of advising appointments will be done through an online scheduler, not via e-mail.
 For information on how to schedule an appointment, please visit the BEE advising webpage.
-Appointments are made on a first come, first served basis, so please plan ahead and do not wait until your registration date to schedule an appointment.
+Appointments are made on a first come, first served basis, so please plan and do not wait until your registration date to schedule an appointment.

 I have a time conflict, how should I handle this?